How to budget for an African safari

 Build a custom safari

 Depending on your specific needs, building a custom family safari with a tailormade itinerary is not necessarily less affordable than a package deal.
 Opting for the latter will ensure your family gets exactly what you want.
 Our expert safari planners will ask the right questions to help you craft a family safari perfectly suited to your preferences and budget.
 We'll start with the broad strokes like finding the right destination for your needs.
 For instance, if your priority is catching the annual Great Migration in East Africa, you will want to focus on the Serengeti or the Maasai Mara.
-If ticking off the Big five is a must for you, we might suggest parks like the Kruger or Hwange in Southern Africa.
+If ticking off the Big 5 is a must for you, we might suggest parks like the Kruger or Hwange in Southern Africa.
 Once we have settled on a time and destination, step by step we will refine the details relating to accommodation and service until we meet all your criteria for an unforgettable African safari experience.